Course Outline

 -

-Lecture: Introduce growth mindset principles and the benefits of embracing change for career development.
+Lecture: Introduce growth mindset principles and the benefits of embracing change for career development in government roles.

 -